bigchaindb/site/_src/_guides/tutorial-piece-of-art.md

         .then(res => {
           document.body.innerHTML +='<h3>Transaction created</h3>';
           document.body.innerHTML +=txSigned.id
-          // txSigned.id corresponds to the asset id of the car })
+          // txSigned.id corresponds to the asset id of the painting })
 }
 ```

-Now you have digitally registered the car on BigchainDB, respectively in our case on IPDB. `txSigned.id` is an id that uniquely identifies your asset.
+Now Alice has digitally registered her painting on BigchainDB. `txSigned.id` is an id that uniquely identifies your asset.
 Note that the metadata field is used to record values along with the transaction, as every transaction can have new metadata.
+This is a field that can be different in every transaction.

 Once a transaction ends up in a decided-valid block, it's "etched into stone".
 There's no changing it, no deleting it.
 The asset is registered now and cannot be deleted.
 However, the usage of the metadata field allows you to do updates in the asset.
 For this, you can use `TRANSFER` transactions (with their arbitrary metadata) to store any type of information, including information that could be interpreted as changing an asset (if that's how you want it to be interpreted).

 # Transfer an asset on BigchainDB

+Now, let's assume Alice has sold her painting in a good deal to someone else.
 Since an update of the mileage of a car does not imply any change in the ownership, your transfer transaction will simply be a transfer transaction with the previous owner (Alice) as beneficiary, but with new metadata in the transaction.
 So, technically, Alice is transferring the car to herself and just adding additional, new information to that transaction.

 Before creating the transfer transaction, you need to search for the last transaction with the asset id, as you will transfer this specific last transaction: